Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 Mediterranean islands kind of have to have dreamy beaches with beautiful blue water, right?
 Well, in Malta, it’s not just about that.

-If you’re wondering if Malta is a good vacation spot, know that beyond sandy beaches like Ghajn Tuffieha (Riviera Bay), Paradise Bay, and Għadira Bay, you’ll find natural pools like St. Peter’s Pool and Għar Lapsi.
+Beyond sandy beaches like Ghajn Tuffieha (Riviera Bay), Paradise Bay, and Għadira Bay, you’ll find natural pools like St. Peter’s Pool and Għar Lapsi.

 Note: From the parking lot/bus station, there are a lot of stairs to get to Riviera Bay.